 Be Ready With an Excellent Resume

 Going forward, resumes will be more important than ever as the job market becomes more competitive.
 Hiring managers and human-resources staff members often must sift through piles of submissions from online applications.
 You want to stand out and you only have a few seconds to do it.

 Writing your own resume can be challenging and may feel awkward.
-Using a professional can be helpful.
+Using a professional writing services like resume writing services Atlanta can be helpful.
 Once you’ve got a good resume, use it to network.
 Post it to your profile on LinkedIn, or on job search sites like Indeed or CareerBuilder.
 Also, it will make a difference if you apply for a promotion within your current company.

 Many organizations are holding online networking events.
 In some ways, these can be less intimidating than in-person networking.
 Look for opportunities in professional organizations related to your field through those groups’ websites or your local chamber of commerce.

 A staffing agency or a recruiter may host job fairs online or as a drive-through option without in-person contact.
 Brush up on your etiquette to best promote yourself.
 Look the part and speak professionally.
 Even if you are only testing the waters for what emerging opportunities may be out there, it doesn’t hurt to reach out and network.
 You never know when you might need that connection.